savelas81/SC2_bot_chat/README.md

 Installation and usage:

 STEP 1:
-Copy all files in your bot root directory.
+Copy chat_messages.py in your bot root directory.

 STEP 2:
 Add following lines to your bot: